-War is awful and in the end nobody wins…
+War is awful and in the end, nobody wins…

 Nevertheless, I was impressed how in Hiroshima the focus was on promoting peace instead of putting the blame on someone.
 Still, walking around the Memorial Park was a moving experience…

-Hiroshima in a day
+Hiroshima in a day: places to visit

 The Atomic Bomb Dome